 This generation of sophisticated consumers is concerned about more than just getting a degree.
 They are concerned about their career prospects and they want a university that gives them the best chances.
 They are looking for an all-round experience.

 To survive in this challenging market, universities need to meet the high expectations that prospective students have of them.
 Institutions must have a comprehensive offering that promises the very best education alongside a lifestyle, prospects and support – all delivered by a responsible business.

 It’s worth noting that not all students fall into the same demographic.
 Around a quarter of undergraduate applications come from mature students – those who are over 21 when they start their course.
 That said, more than half of those are under 25 and just ten per cent will be more than 40.

-High fees are thought to be part of the reason for the drop in the number of mature students.
+Part of the reason for the drop in the number of mature students is down to the high fees.
 Funding changes also mean there are now far fewer part-time students.
 So while not every student falls into the Gen Z bracket, the majority of students on campus are in their late teens or early 20s.

 With the challenges coming from every direction, it’s certainly a tough time for higher education.

 What is clear, though, is that the route to success is maintaining and growing student numbers.
 And that means meeting the needs and expectations of Generation Z.

 To find out more about the challenges facing higher education in 2020 – and how institutions can continue to thrive – download the new BrightGen ebook: Higher Education, Global Competition and Student Numbers: How the UK’s Universities can Maintain and Gain.